Miller-Media/modern-framework/README.md

 * Document your functions using simple @annotations and let the framework automatically hook them into core.
 * Develop rapidly by extending base classes that bootstrap your plugin, settings pages, widgets, post types, and more.
-* Easily encapsulate your html into re-usable templates that can be overridden by other plugins and themes.
+* Easily keep all your html in individual re-usable templates that can be overridden by other plugins and themes.
 * Leverage a built in task runner to easily send routine tasks off to a managed queue to be ran by cron.
 * Create tables for your plugin and let the framework automatically manage your changes for new releases.
 * Build new release packages with a single command and all your plugin files will be versioned automatically.